syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Getting-Started.md

 # Getting Started

-This section explains you the steps to configure a TreeMap control in a real-time scenario and also provides a walk-through on some of the customization features available in TreeMap control.
+This section explains the steps required to configure the TreeMap control in a real-time scenario and provides a walk-through on some of the customization features available in the TreeMap control.

 ## Adding SfTreeMap reference